 - Series 24: This is required to manage branch activities at a broker-dealer.

 - Series 6: This allows professionals to sell packaged investment products, like mutual funds, variable annuities and unit investment trusts (UITs).

 - Series 3: This permits brokers to sell commodity futures contracts, generally considered among the riskiest publicly traded investments.

 The Bottom Line

 When you’re shopping around for a financial advisor, you should always seek what kind of licensing he or she holds.
 The Series 7 license stands out in the industry because practitioners must pass one of the longest and most rigorous exams in the industry to obtain it.
 This license not only allows them to sell most securities, but it also means they have extensive knowledge of financial topics.
 FINRA administers the exam.
 Thus, those who hold this title must live up to strict standards when it comes to client relations.

 - A financial advisor can help you build a financial plan or manage your investments for you.
 If you don’t have a financial advisor, finding one doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When it comes to seeking a financial advisor, licenses aren’t everything.
 Some also have special certifications that help them stand above the pack.
 One of the most popular ones is the certified financial planner (CFP) designation.

 - Always pay attention to an advisor’s fee structure.
-Some make commissions based on the products they sell, while other ones earn no such commissions.
+Some make commissions based on the products they sell, while others earn no such commissions.
 These are called fee-only advisors, and they operate in your best interest at all times.